alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 [Contact the Home Office](https://dlcu.homeoffice.gov.uk/Default.aspx) if your drug doesn't feature but you think it might have the properties of a controlled substance.

+$CTA

+Also check the import rules of the country that you’re exporting the animals to, which may be less or more strict than in the UK.
+You can get [help with overseas customs rules].

+$CTA

 ###Get an enhanced disclosure check
 {:#dbs}